lammps/lammps/doc/src/pg_developer.rst

 implemented to avoid both of these issues and also to reduce the amount of code that needs to be written.

-The basic procedure is to create an instance of the class with the string to be processed as an argument and then do a loop until all available tokens are read.
+The basic procedure is to create an instance of the tokenizer class with the string to be processed as an argument and then do a loop until all available tokens are read.
 The constructor has a default set of separator characters, but that can be overridden.
 The default separators are all "whitespace" characters, i.e. the space character, the tabulator character, the carriage return character, the linefeed character, and the form feed character.
-Below is a small example code using the tokenizer class to print the individual entries of the PATH environment variable.

 .. code-block:: C++
+   :caption: Tokenizer class example listing entries of the PATH environment variable

    #include "tokenizer.h"
    #include <cstdlib>